PyvesB/eclipse-solargraph/README.md

 ## :computer: Code contributions

 Want to make this plugin better, faster, stronger?
-Contributions are more than welcome, open a **pull request** and share your CSS!
+Contributions are more than welcome, open a **pull request** and share your code!

 Setting up your own working copy of the project is easy:
 * Download the [RCP and RAP Developers](https://eclipse.org/downloads/eclipse-packages/) version of Eclipse.